spicata/spicata99/mint-fresh-notes/themesJekyllAndHyde.md

 a key part of victorian society is that it was highly concerned with public image. so much so that they would have essentially different identities for their public life and other one for their private life. this can be vaguely seen with utterson and enfield, whom both have their own desires and feelings, but conceals them to become the model victorian citizen. however, of course, this is most pronounced in jekyll, who goes as far as to create literally a new identity for his private life, using 'jekyll' as merely his public life.

 this is almost entirely a reflection of victorian society, whose citizens were so concerned with their status and reputation, which is what causes hyde to be such a compelling villian, as it reflects in inner conflict within the reader. this would be a common theme within gothic literature; the heroes would not be perfect and its villains would reveal the deepest and darkest flaws within humanity.

+however, it is the distinction between the public and private life that eventually leads to the death of jekyll, as his treatment of jekyll as a mere shell of his true self leads to his adoption of hyde as his true self, which in turn leads to his demise.

+the text also shows a possible one-sided-ness of this private and public life, wherein the private life conceals hidden desires, and this one-sideness comes into play as only hyde, jekyll's evil side, is ever condensed.[^1]

+## science

+science boomed during the industrial revolution, and of course with that, came skepticism. people were skeptical of the goodwill of science, and this led to a general kind of distrust of science, which we see in jekyll and hyde. enfield not only refers to a doctor as "sawbones", but science is also seen as a destructive tool, and jekyll is seemingly punished for his hubris in trying to alter the "god-designed" human body. the use of science is a common gothic feature, and this distrust in it kind of rings throughout texts during this time, such as in the romantic movement as well.

+## challenging whatsit called

+jekyll and hyde also challenges the (whatsit called the uh) dichotomy that victorians were so engaged in. dichotomy is the belief that two concepts are completely opposed to each other: it is either this, or it is that. good or bad, pure or evil, man or woman, stuff like that. obviously jekyll and hyde himself as a character challenges this idea, is shows that humans can be both seemingly good and definitely bad at the same time, that there are more than one human inside a human. he is this mix.

+utterson is also kind of a mix. he is kind of... let's say stale, however he also has stuff that he enjoys.

+## spirituality

+victorian society was very religious, but also decreasingly religious

+[^1]: its worded badly, i just thought it might be interesting